-Nathan Cole serves currently as vice president at Mid-America Baptist Theological Seminary in Memphis, Tenn.
-After an extensive career in international business in New York City, Nathan began ministry at Mid-America and uses his talents and business acumen in leadership over several departments.
+After an extensive career in international business in New York City, Nathan Cole served for more than four years in ministry as vice president at Mid-America Baptist Theological Seminary of Memphis, TN, where he used his talents and business acumen in leadership over several departments.
+Nathan is currently an energy advising executive based in Houston, TX.
 As a conservative Southern Baptist committed to evangelism and missions, Nathan desires to see the Southern Baptist Convention effectively reaching the lost and proclaiming the inerrant, sufficient Word of God.

-Scott Colter serves as the executive director of the Sandy Creek Foundation, a non-profit foundation operated in Dallas, Texas.
+Scott Colter serves as the director of strategic initiatives at Mid-America Baptist Theological Seminary.
 His work and ministry have taken him to 13 countries, including some where he has met with Christian leaders and ministers suffering religious persecution and censorship — a reality that fuels Scott’s commitment to preserving religious liberty within the United States.
-Scott is currently a Ph.D.
-Candidate at Mid-America Baptist Theological Seminary and an active member of Prestonwood Baptist Church in Plano, Texas.
-Previously, he served on staff at Birchman Baptist Church and as the Chief of Staff at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+Scott holds a Ph.D. from Mid-America Baptist Theological Seminary and previously served on staff at Birchman Baptist Church and as chief of staff at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 Scott is passionate about preaching God’s Word, and his desires to promote the sanctity of human life and to preserve religious liberty have continually led him to interest and involvement in various public policy efforts to effect change based on a Christian worldview.

-Sharayah owns Colter & Co.
-Design, which serves clients internationally in brand identity, design, and strategic communications.
+Sharayah serves as founder and principal of Colter & Co., which assists clients internationally in brand identity, public relations, and strategic communications.
 She has served Southern Baptists in multiple roles, including as a news writer for both an SBC entity and a state convention, and as part of the Southern Baptists of Texas Convention Resolutions Committee.
 Sharayah studied print and broadcast journalism and graduated from the University of Texas, Arlington, later earning certificates in biblical counseling and women’s ministry from Southwestern Baptist Theological Seminary.
 She also holds a certificate in leadership from the Focus on the Family Leadership Institute.
 Sharayah has worked with various secular and Christian news organizations across the United States, and her experience includes newspapers, magazines, radio, marketing, graphic design, and public relations.
 The wife of Scott Colter, Sharayah is the mother of two and intensely committed to defending unborn children.

 the Southern Baptist Theological Seminary